ResursBank/ecom2/README.md

 2. **Management** - Sent when a payment is *captured*, *refunded*, *cancelled* etc. (such events can relate to the entire, or parts of, the payment).

 Ecom cannot set up routing for you, since this is individual to each application.
-However, for the most common use case, we have included a basic classes for handling incoming requests and responding to them, to make your integration easier.
+However, for the most common use case, we have included basic classes for handling incoming requests and responding to them, to make your integration easier.
 We will cover this with an example after we have described the module a bit more.